Sienci-Labs/Resources/atc/atc-assembly/atc-final-checks.md

 ## Run Homing Cycle

-After connecting to gSender, home your AltMill - this required to use your ATC.
+After connecting to gSender, home your AltMill - this is required to use your ATC.

 ![](/_images/_atc/_atc_assembly/atc_assembly_finalcheck-home.jpg)